jenncash29/Enova-Electronics-Store-Project/README.md

 ### Sales Trends & Growth Rate Analysis

 - **Overall Sales Trends**
-  - McFly Electronics averaged around 27k sales per year from 2019 to 2022, generating approximately $7 million in revenue annually, with an average order value (AOV) of ~$254 USD.
+  - Enova Electronics averaged around 27k sales per year from 2019 to 2022, generating approximately $7 million in revenue annually, with an average order value (AOV) of ~$254 USD.
 The year 2020 saw a dramatic increase in sales, with a 163% rise in total sales compared to 2019.
 This spike was followed by a gradual return to pre-pandemic sales levels seen in 2019, indicating a normalization of sales post-pandemic.
 However, Q4 of 2022 experienced a 45% decline in sales compared to Q4 of 2019, highlighting the ongoing impact on the market.

 - **Growth Rates**
   - In terms of growth rates, 2020 was exceptional, with sales and revenue more than doubling compared to 2019.
 March 2020 marked a significant surge with a 50% increase in total sales and a 46% rise in order count, likely due to increased purchasing during the pandemic.